Uplift » Will a Personal Injury Settlement Affect Child Support?

 24 Hours Icon

 The logic underpinning this is that the parent is not reasonably expected to gain or win that amount at predictable, regular intervals.
-As such, it is unreasonable to expect them to pay additional amounts at predictable, regular intervals.
+As such, it is unreasonable to expect them to pay additional amounts at those same intervals.

-This scenario can play out differently when the settlement is intended to cover lost income the parent would have earned had they not been off work recovering from accident-related injuries.
+This scenario can play out differently when the settlement is intended to cover lost income the parent would have earned had they not been out of work recovering from accident-related injuries.

 The Court Evaluates the Child’s Needs

-Usually, a court does not order one parent to pay a portion of their personal injury settlement to the other parent without first examining the needs of the child.
-The child support formula will also be applied.
+Usually, a court does not order one parent to pay a portion of their personal injury settlement to the other parent without first examining the needs of the child and applying the child support formula.

-In many states, separate formulas exist for addressing those with very high incomes.
-This sometimes applies temporarily when one parent obtains a substantial settlement.
+In many states, separate formulas exist for parents with very high incomes.
+These sometimes apply temporarily when one parent obtains a substantial settlement.

 The court has one overarching goal: to ensure the child has access to the same resources as they would have had if their parents were still married.
 The final court order should reflect the child’s best interests above all else.